 - TEACHING ABOUT RELIGION.
 Teaching About Religion is a website designed to assist teachers of middle grades and secondary level history and social science programs in their handling of religion as curricular subject matter.
 You can find resources, training materials and position papers on issues of teaching about religion in a pluralistic context.

 - "WEBELIEVE2"- FAITH-SHARING GAME. webelieve2 is an interfaith board game, developed as a way for folks to come together to learn about one another's beliefs, hopes and dreams.
 It has been used in Interfaith Cafe gatherings in Southern California and other interfaith settings to stimulate conversation and develop deeper relationships.
-You can find out more about the game on the official website, or purchase it from Amazon.
+You can find out more about the game or purchase it from Amazon.